PARKnerships with RPCA

 All new benches require on-site placement consultation with park staff.

-To adopt a bench, please first consult with Lucresha Murphy to identify a location.
+To adopt a bench, please first complete the Adopt-a-Bench form.
+The PARKnership manager will consult with you to identify a location.
 We are happy to provide maps of any of your preferred locations and/or meet with you on site.

 Other Ways to Get Involved